scipipe/scipipe/README.md

 - This library is heavily influenced/inspired by (and might make use of on in the near future), the [GoFlow](https://github.com/trustmaster/goflow) library by [Vladimir Sibirov](https://github.com/trustmaster/goflow).
-- It is alsy heavily influenced by the [Flow-based programming](http://www.jpaulmorrison.com/fbp) by [John-Paul Morrison](http://www.jpaulmorrison.com/fbp).
+- It is also heavily influenced by the [Flow-based programming](http://www.jpaulmorrison.com/fbp) by [John Paul Morrison](http://www.jpaulmorrison.com/fbp).